Programme

 Academic programme

-The academic programme includes 4 keynote speakers: an online keynote for the pre-symposium on Thursday and 3 in-person/hybrid keynotes.
-There will be 7 hours of parallel sessions, including short papers, workshops, discussions (see Call for Papers and Workshop Proposals).
-Spaces for lightning talks and poster presentation will further add to the diversity of the programme.
+The academic programme includes 4 keynote speakers: one keynote during the pre-symposium on Thursday and one keynote each morning throughout the symposium itself.
+There will be 7.5 hours of parallel sessions, including short papers, workshops, discussions, lightning talks and poster presentation (see Call for Papers and Workshop Proposals).

-In terms of creative participation, APCCA will host online and in-person Mandala rooms, and PCT Scotland will facilitate online and in-person encounter groups.
+In terms of creative participation, APCCA will host an in-person Mandala room, and PCT Scotland will facilitate online and in-person encounter groups.

 Times